 /wɛlˈbiːɪŋ/ noun noun: well-being; noun: wellbeing

 Må bra?
-(Feel Well?) is a series of free online sessions focusing on sharing and creating tools to help us maintain a sense of wellbeing in the face of the Covid–19 pandemic.
-Each session will be led by a different LGBTQIA+ artist who will be sharing their own take on the subject.
-Featuring Fredde Lanka, Soofiya, Amy Pennington, Dex Grodner, Lateisha Davine Lovelace–Hanson and G(end)er Swap.
+(Feel Well?) was a series of free online sessions focusing on sharing and creating tools to help us maintain a sense of wellbeing in the face of the Covid–19 pandemic.
+Each session was led by a different LGBTQIA+ artist who shared their own take on the subject.
+It featured Fredde Lanka, Soofiya, Amy Pennington, Dex Grodner, Lateisha Davine Lovelace–Hanson and G(end)er Swap.

 Monday 22 June 2020

 A reflective drawing exercise that helped us reconnect with ourselves through drawing, writing and a little bit of positive reinforcement.
 This was also a place for sharing our different experiences of being a part of the queer community today.